b1ackkwid0w/it1000-2020/goals.md

     1. create a music visualization program

-    2. learn to take better photographs
+    2. learn to take better photos

-    3. play a high C on the horn - *again*
+    3. draw those better photos that I take on vacation

 ---